abpframework/abp/docs/en/Community-Articles/2020-09-09-Replacing-Email-Template-and-Sending-Emails/POST.md

 ```

-* And now when we want to send a new email, we should see the our new defined template as the message like below.
+* And now when we want to send a new email, we should see our newly defined template as the message like below.

 ![email-last](email-last.jpg)